Believing in accessibility for all

 5.2 Complaints can be made in any one of the following methods:

-5.3 We ask customers to let us know if they need any help in making a complaint and we will put them in touch with our Customer Resolution Team who will be able to support them.
+5.3 We ask customers to let us know if they need any help in making a complaint and our Customer Resolution team will be able to support them.

 5.4 Where a complaint raises issues that fall within the responsibility of both the City of Wolverhampton Council and Wolverhampton Homes, we will agree with the council who will lead the investigation.
 We will let the customer know how their complaint will be handled and the reply will be approved by both organisations before it is sent.